forbesmyester/SyncIt/README.md

 I need to do the following:

+ * Public Facing
+    * Add a license to all files (It'll be MIT/BSD)
+    * Auto Build of GitHub pages
+    * Add scrollbars to the help sections in the Demo (use the scrollwheel in the meantime!)
+    * Make demo work in FireFox and IE
+ * Client SyncIt
- * localStorage Persist for SyncIt, which will finally make this project useful for something!
+    * localStorage for SyncIt (Store)
+    * Add Async wrappers for Store & Persist
+ * Server SyncIt
     * Create a real SyncItServer based on SyncItTestServer, it should be pretty easy, because SyncItTestServer is pretty abstracted.
     * I want to make ServerPersist for both MongoDB and DynamoDB.
+ * Next Steps
+    * Use this in a real project with a Browser and mobile (Phonegap based) clients.
     * Add SyncIt.purge() methods to free space from SyncIt.
-This should be sufficient to make sure that if SyncIt runs out of space locally (in LocalStorage for example) space can be freed to enable it to work again.
- * Use this in a real project with a Browser and mobile (Phonegap based) clients.
- * Add scrollbars to the help sections in the Demo (use the scrollwheel in the meantime!)
- * Add a license to all files (It'll be MIT/BSD and GPL)
- * Auto Build of GitHub pages

 ## Dictionary